Wall Street gets back to tumbling after 1-day reprieve

 Such moves and expectations for plenty more around the world have sent all kinds of investments tumbling this year, from bonds to bitcoin.
 Higher interest rates slow the economy by design, in hopes of stamping out inflation.
 But they’re a blunt tool that can choke off the economy if used too aggressively.

+"Another concern is that with the change in policy, there's been weakening economic data already," said Bill Northey, senior investment director at U.S. Bank Wealth Management.
+“That raises the odds of a recession in the latter part of 2022 into 2023.”

 The worries dragged the S&P 500 into a bear market earlier this week, meaning it had dropped more than 20% from its peak.
-It's now nearly 24% below its set early this year, and it's back to where it was more than 18 months ago.
+It's now more than 23% below its record set early this year, and it's back to where it was in late 2020.

 Not only is the Federal Reserve hiking short-term rates, it also this month began allowing some of the trillions of dollars of bonds it purchased through the pandemic to roll off its balance sheet.
 That should put upward pressure on longer-term interest rates.